-- (1) The flag that a Jersey ship may fly is - (a) the red ensign without any defacement or modification; - (b) the red ensign defaced or modified, whose adoption for ships registered in Jersey is - (i) authorized or confirmed by Her Majesty by Order in Council, or - (ii) authorized by the States; - (c) colours allowed to be worn under a warrant from Her Majesty. - (2) Paragraph (1) does not apply to Government ships.
+- (1) The flag that a Jersey ship may fly is - (a) the red ensign without any defacement or modification; - (b) the red ensign defaced or modified, whose adoption for ships registered in Jersey is - (i) authorized or confirmed by Her Majesty by Order in Council, or - (ii) authorized by the States; - (c) colours allowed to be worn under a warrant from Her Majesty or in pursuance of any other warrant having effect, prior to the commencement of this provision, under section 73(1) of the Merchant Shipping Act 1894 of the United Kingdom. - (2) Paragraph (1) does not apply to Government ships.